SecuritySquad/webifier-test-google-safe-browsing/README.md

-# webifier-test-linkchecker
+# webifier-test-google-safe-browsing
-Dockersetup for the link checker test for webifier, which checks the results from data.webifier.de
+Dockersetup for the Google Safe Browsing test for webifier, which checks the results from the API